1. Home »

 Client Information

-The client will need to provide their name and contact information so they can be contacted regarding their appointments or for promotions and updates.
+The client will need to provide their name and contact information so they can be contacted for appointment reminders as well as promotions and updates.
 The salon may also ask to know where the client heard about their business.

 Client’s Allergies & Reactions

-It is extremely important that the salon is aware of any possible adverse reactions the client may have to hair treatments and styling.
+It is essential that the salon is aware of any possible adverse reactions the client may have to hair treatments and styling.
 Therefore, the client should be required to disclose any allergies they have, medications they take, or reactions they know of that put them at risk.
-A miscalculation can result in miscolored, damaged, or lost hair, as well as rashes or burns to the skin and worse.
+Undesirable effects could include miscolored or damaged hair, hair loss, as well as rashes or burns to the skin.

 Hair Type & Condition